steve-oconnor/significant-change/app/posts/2021-04-01-a-policy-is-not-a-service.md

 ---
-title: Phase | Alpha - A policy is not a service (or a team name)
+title: A policy is not a service (or a team name)
 description: Make changes to an academy was originally called Significant Change
 date: 2021-04-01
 ---